apache/pekko-projection/docs/src/main/paradox/overview.md

 ### Transitive dependencies

-The table below shows `akka-projection-core`'s direct dependencies and the second tab shows all libraries it depends on transitively.
+The table below shows `pekko-projection-core`'s direct dependencies and the second tab shows all libraries it depends on transitively.

-@@dependencies{ projectId="akka-projection-core" }
+@@dependencies{ projectId="pekko-projection-core" }

 See the individual modules for their transitive dependencies.